A Survey of Deep Learning for Complex Speech Spectrograms: Applications

 \section{Applications}

+Complex spectrogram processing has been applied to a variety of speech tasks, including but not limited to phase retrieval, speech enhancement, speaker separation, emotion recognition (\cite{Cplx_emotion_recog}) and sound source localization (\cite{Cmplx_sound_localization}).
+However, it should be noted that not all speech-related tasks require explicit phase modeling, since many of them can achieve satisfactory performance using magnitude features alone.
+In speech signal processing, the primary benefits of incorporating phase information are often associated with improving perceptual quality for human listeners.

-This chapter explores three major applications in which DNN-based approaches have shown substantial impact on tasks involving complex spectrograms: (1) phase retrieval (also known as phase reconstruction), which aims to estimate the phase spectrogram from a given magnitude spectrogram; (2) speech enhancement, focused on improving the clarity, intelligibility, and overall quality of speech signals in the presence of noise, reverberation, or other distortions; and (3) speech separation, which seeks to isolate individual speech signals from mixtures containing overlapping voices or background noise.
+In this chapter, we focus on three major applications where DNN-based approaches have demonstrated substantial advancements in leveraging complex spectrograms: (1) phase retrieval (also known as phase reconstruction), which aims to estimate the phase spectrogram from a given magnitude spectrogram; (2) speech enhancement, focused on improving the clarity, intelligibility, and overall quality of speech signals in the presence of noise, reverberation, or other distortions; and (3) speaker separation, which seeks to isolate individual speech signals from mixtures containing overlapping voices.